‘General Hospital’ Fans Are Shipping Willow And Chase, ‘Chillow’ Could Be The New Power Couple

 — General Hospital (@GeneralHospital) March 25, 2019

 Willow is going to need all of the comfort she can get in the upcoming weeks.
-She believes that her baby is happy, healthy and safe being raised by Brad and Lucas.
+She believes that her baby is happy, healthy, and safe being raised by Brad and Lucas.
 She will soon learn that the real Wiley, her son, actually died right after Brad brought him home from the hospital.
-The baby switch story line will eventually be revealed and will be heartbreaking for her.
+The baby switch storyline will eventually be revealed and will be heartbreaking for her.

 There are also the ongoing rumors that Willow Tait is really the daughter of Nina Reeves.
 That is a huge story in itself and has yet to be told, if true.
 Chase will hopefully still be in Willow’s life when that time comes.

 The pairing of Willow and Chase is gaining many more fans by the day.
-Don’t miss a minute of the drama as the build up to these story lines involving this new couple unfolds on General Hospital.
+Don’t miss a minute of the drama as the build-up to these storylines involving this new couple unfolds on General Hospital.